Ice sculpting photos

 World Ice Art Championships

-The World Ice Art Championships occur annually in March, in Fairbanks, Alaska.
-The event is attended by artists from the world over.
-They chisel and carve away at giant blocks of ice fashioning remarkable creations that sometimes reach 25 feet high.
-Two competitions feature a small and large sculpture contest, performed outdoors in the beautiful Fairbanks winter weather.
-The quality of ice from the local ponds is favored by the artists due to both its thickness and clarity, the latter due to a lack of organisms in the water.
+The World Ice Art Championships occur annually in March in Fairbanks, Alaska.
+Artists attend the event from around the world over.
+They chisel and carve away at giant blocks of ice, fashioning remarkable creations that sometimes reach 25 feet high.
+Two competitions feature a small and large sculpture contest performed outdoors in the beautiful Fairbanks winter weather.
+The artists favor the quality of ice from the local ponds due to its thickness and clarity, the latter due to a lack of organisms in the water.
 Visitors enjoy a park filled with ice creations displayed at night with colorful lights to accentuate their beauty.
-All of the ice sculpting photos are available for purchase as stock photography, or as fine art prints to display in your home or office.
+All ice sculpting photos are available for purchase as stock photography or fine art prints to display in your home or office.

 World Ice Art Championship, Kiddy park statue, Fairbanks, Alaska (Patrick J. Endres / AlaskaPhotoGraphics.com)

 Zoom boom harvests large blocks of ice from a Fairbanks pond.
-Blocks, cut by chainsaws are used by sculptors in the World Ice Art Championships held each march in Fairbanks (Patrick J. Endres / AlaskaPhotoGraphics.com)
+Sculptors use blocks cut by chainsaws in the World Ice Art Championships held each March in Fairbanks (Patrick J. Endres / AlaskaPhotoGraphics.com)

-Northern Exposure, Ice sculpture of Eskimo family carved during the World Ice Art Championships held each march in Fairbanks, Alaska, (Patrick J. Endres / AlaskaPhotoGraphics.com)
+Northern Exposure, an Ice sculpture of an Eskimo family carved during the World Ice Art Championships held each March in Fairbanks, Alaska (Patrick J. Endres / AlaskaPhotoGraphics.com)

 Ice sculptor Steve Brice adds whiskers to the face of a tiger in the 2004 World Ice Art Championships in Fairbanks, Alaska (Patrick J. Endres / AlaskaPhotoGraphics.com)